Reasno/blog/content/posts/binlog-decoding.md

 mysqlbinlog --base64-output=DECODE-ROWS -vv mysql_bin.001856
 ```

 If you are a new guy into programming, do not think of SQL as a legacy of the last century.
 Think of it as the lingua franca of data science.
+Just learn it.
+You won't be wasting your time.